Thursday, August 30, 2018

 • Are exempted from most taxes.

-• Control sales taxes and tolls, often gifts from the king.
+• Control sales taxes and tolls, which are inherited or grants from the king.

-• Monopolize hunting, fight duels only between themselves, may alone purchase the most luxurious wares (which explains the location of the modern garment center).
+• Monopolize hunting big animals, fight duels only between themselves, may alone purchase the most luxurious wares (which explains the site of the modern garment center: Please click).

 • Have identifying liveries for servants, a coat of arms, a reserved pew at church and often a name whose prefix "de" indicates nobility (it is still considered a joli nom, "pretty name").